hsghori/CS-Notes/high-performance-computer-architecture.md

 #### Reducing miss rate
 Misses can be broken down into
-1. __compulasary misses__ - misses because the memory address has not been accessed before
+1. __compulsory misses__ - misses because the memory address has not been accessed before
 2. __capacity misses__ - misses because there is not enough room in the cache
 3. __conflict misses__ - misses because there is not enough room in the set